-AAnn both defends and prosecutes (Grade 4) in all areas of criminal law and has substantial experience in heavy fraud cases.
-She is a fearless advocate and is known for her attention to detail.
-Described in a multi-handed fraud trial at the Old Bailey as “on fire” when she cross- examined the 4 defendants, she is a force to be reckoned with.
+Ann both defends and prosecutes (Grade 4) in all areas of criminal law and has substantial experience in heavy fraud cases.
+She was appointed a Recorder in 2009 and she sits frequently at crown courts throughout the South Eastern Circuit.
+Ann is a fearless advocate and is known for her attention to detail.
+Recently, both her cross- examination and speech to the jury, in a lengthy multi-handed fraud trial were described as “outstanding,” she is a force to be reckoned with.

-Her intellectual ability and tenacity were rewarded by her recent success in the Supreme Court on a point of money laundering law R v GH (2015) UKSC 24.
+Ann’s intellectual ability and tenacity were rewarded by her success in the Supreme Court on a point of money laundering law R v GH (2015) UKSC 24.
+News piece here.
+In both November 2016 and March 2017 she was invited by the Regional Security System Asset Recovery Unit based in Barbados to give money laundering presentations at conferences in the Caribbean.

 R v Mc C and others –Defended in a massive drugs case (cocaine and heroin) in a 4 week trial at Kingston CC.
 The overall conspiracy itself may well have been one of the largest conspiracies ever to have been successfully disrupted.
 Dutch conspirators were responsible for bringing the drugs into the UK in Dutch ambulances.
 The value of the drugs was over £400 million with a street value of £1 billion.
 Mc C was sentenced on the basis of “significant” rather than “leading “role following successful submissions made by Ann.
 This had the effect of reducing his sentence.
 Website article here.